Sting managed to pull off both a band and a solo career

-Formed by drummer Stewart Copeland in ’77, The Police reached world wide success after repeatedly releasing their first single Roxanne only a year after they formed the band.
+Formed by drummer Stewart Copeland in 1977, The Police reached worldwide success after releasing their first single Roxanne only a year after they formed the band.

-By fusing punk, reggae and jazz, The Police where one of the first acts in the UK to pioneer a style that was to become known as New Wave.
+By fusing punk, reggae, and jazz, The Police were one of the first acts in the UK to pioneer a style that was to become known as New Wave.

-Including The Police, Sting has had many hits: Every Breath You Take, Fragile, Englishman In New York, Roxanne, So Lonely and Message In A Bottle.
+Including his songs with The Police, Sting has had many hits including Every Breath You Take, Fragile, Englishman In New York, Roxanne, So Lonely, and Message In A Bottle.

 Roxanne is a single from the album Outlandos d’Amour by The Police.

-Written by Sting, Roxanne was at first in Bossa Nova style, the inspiration came to Sting as the band was performing in Paris and he saw the prostitutes walking the red light district.
+Written by Sting, Roxanne was first played in a Bossa Nova style.
+The inspiration came to Sting when the band was performing in Paris and he saw the prostitutes walking in the red light district.

-Since the shaky release back in ’78, Roxanne has gone from strength to strength and always been a huge part of The Police live show.
+Since the shaky release back in 1978, Roxanne has gone from strength to strength and it has always been a huge part of The Police’s live show.

-Having been included on all of their Greatest Hits, the song came to represent the bands music like no other.
+Having been included in all of their Greatest Hits, the song came to represent the band’s music like no other.

-Roxanne’s reach can only be compared to their monster hit Every Breath You Take.
+The audience reach of Roxanne can only be compared to their monster hit Every Breath You Take.

-Since The Police breakup in 1984, Sting has continued to perform Roxanne in many different versions during his live set as a solo artist.
+Since The Police’s breakup in 1984, Sting has continued to perform Roxanne in many different versions during his live set as a solo artist.

-By doing so he is showcasing how a song can be dressed up in many ways without loosing its integrity, as long as it’s a good composition to begin with.
+By doing so, he has showcased how a song can be dressed up in many ways without losing its integrity, as long as it’s a good song, to begin with.